ScriabinOp8No12/Go-puzzles-website/google_cloud_setup/MachineImage_SwapZones.md

 This should be daily at 11am, pick Mountain Standard Time

 Need to write functions, so messed around with creating a new instance scheduler instead, let's see if that works tomorrow

+Sent in a billing support ticket to Google Cloud, sent it from the wrong email address / account first, then sent the same one from the actual account, let's see what they say the issue is?
+I've spent another 30 minutes today and can't figure it out.